subuhana2303/ai-food-waste-coach/README.md

 - **Sophisticated animations** with AOS library
 - **Dark/light theme support** for accessibility

-## 🏆 Hackathon Excellence

-This project is specifically designed for hackathon success with:

 ### 📊 Judge-Impressing Features
 - **Real environmental impact calculations** with scientific backing